gchq/sleeper/docs/09-dev-guide.md

 ./scripts/build/buildForTest.sh
 ```

-maven (removing the '-Pquick' option will cause the unit and integration tests
+Maven (removing the '-Pquick' option will cause the unit and integration tests
 to run):

 ```bash